Global search

 Primary navigation

-On 3 July 2025, the Supreme Court of Victoria approved the settlement of the Esanda Car Loans (ANZ and Macquarie Bank) Flex Commission Class Action for $85 million including legal costs.
-The Court also approved the Settlement Distribution Scheme (SDS) which is available here.
-A copy of the approval orders is available here.
+The Supreme Court of Victoria approved the settlement of the Esanda Car Loans (ANZ and Macquarie Bank) Flex Commission Class Action for $85 million including legal costs.
+The settlement administration commenced once the appeal period for the settlement approval judgment expired on 8 September 2025.

-Please continue to review this website for the latest updates on the Esanda Car Loans (ANZ and Macquarie Bank) settlement administration.
+Please continue to review this website and social media for the latest updates.
 New and updated Frequently Asked Questions will be made available throughout the administration.

 Steps in the settlement administration: